jschhie/Calculator-App/README.md

 `npm start`

-The user can then access and interact with the website at http://127.0.0.1:3000/ via any web browser on their local machine.
+The user can then access and interact with the website at http://127.0.0.1:3000/ via any web browser on their `localhost`.